Updated November 18, 2023

-As it can be seen from the above example of calculations of compounding with different frequencies, the interest calculated from continuous compounding is $832.9 which is only $2.9 more than monthly compounding.
-So it makes case of using monthly or daily compounding interest rate in practical life than continuous compounding interest rate.
+As can be seen from the above example of compounding calculations with different frequencies, the interest calculated from continuous compounding is $832.9, which is only $2.9 more than monthly compounding.
+So it makes the case of using monthly or daily compounding interest rates in practical life rather than continuous compounding interest rates.

 The importance of continuous compounding formula is:

-- Instead of continuous compounding of interest on an annual basis, quarterly basis or monthly basis, continuous compounding excel will efficiently reinvest gains over perpetually.
+- Instead of continuous compounding of interest on an annual, quarterly, or monthly basis, continuous compounding Excel will efficiently reinvest gains over perpetually.

-- The continuous compounding effect allows the continuous compounding of interest amount to be reinvested at same interest rate thereby give an opportunity to an investor to earn returns at an exponential rate.
+- The continuous compounding effect allows the compounding of interest amount to be reinvested at the same interest rate, thereby allowing an investor to earn returns exponentially.

-- Continuous compounding determines that it is not only the principal amount which will earn money but also the continuous compounding of interest amount will also keep on multiplying the amount.
+- Continuous compounding determines that it is not only the principal amount that will earn money, but the continuous compounding of interest amount will also keep multiplying the amount.

 Continuous Compounding Calculator